adeline333/project-copy/README.md

 Changes to be committed:
   (use "git restore --staged <file>..." to unstage)

-PS C:\Users\adeli\Downloads\Gym_Git_Exercise_Solutions> gite reset --hard gite : The term 'gite' is not recognized as the name of a cmdlet, function, script file,
-or operable program.
-Check the spelling of the name, or if a path was included, verify
-that the path is correct and try again.
-At line:1 char:1
-+ gite reset --hard
-+ ~~~~
-    + CategoryInfo          : ObjectNotFound: (gite:String) [], CommandNotFoundException
-    + FullyQualifiedErrorId : CommandNotFoundException

 PS C:\Users\adeli\Downloads\Gym_Git_Exercise_Solutions> git reset --hard HEAD is now at 6f046d6 exercise 2 bundle1
 PS C:\Users\adeli\Downloads\Gym_Git_Exercise_Solutions> git status